Bugs in a bug: Brant tying flies at Silver Creek, Idaho, circa 1977

 Brant, a good friend, is absolutely one of the best, in knowledge, communication skills and his unusual ability to empathize with learners."

-- Mel Krieger
+- the late Mel Krieger

 Warm gloves - preparation is essential for winter fishing